GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

 At this point, we’re trying to fix the issue!
 Remediation will be very situation-specific, so specific steps are hard to suggest.
 However, a few **guidelines** to follow during this process:

-* The IC’s responsibility is coordination, communication, and information-collection.
+* The SL’s responsibility is coordination, communication, and information-collection.
 The remediation team will be focused on resolving the issue, so it’s up to the SL to make sure that we properly track what happened, how we’re fixing it, who’s doing what, etc. Ideally, the notes kept by the SL should be sufficient for an outside investigator to independently follow the work of the response team and validate the team’s work.

 * Similarly, the team will develop a list of **remediation steps**.
 The SL is likewise responsible for tracking those, making sure they’re assigned and followed-up, and verifying them as they’re completed.
 These may be tracked in the central GitHub issue as well.
 The SL should distinguish between immediate concerns which should be completed before the incident is considered resolved and long-term improvements/hardening which can be deferred to the Retrospective.